ZW007/PulsarBash/README.md

    image, and then COPY the execuable together with dependience and libraies to the image.
 I kept it in mind that the image should be small.
 It is pushed    to [DockerHub](https://hub.docker.com/r/wangzhen1997/pulsar_bash), so you can give it a try.
   <br><br>
   <b>Deploy the StatefulSet on Kubernetes</b>
   For this part, I except you to have a Pulsar deployed on Kubernetes first, so if you do not have a Kubernetes cluster installed, you can try this [k8sinstall-kubeadm](https://github.com/cncamp/101/blob/master/k8s-install/k8s-by-kubeadm/3.k8s-install.md).
 They you can follow [this](https://pulsar.apache.org/docs/en/kubernetes-helm/#step-1-install-pulsar-helm-chart) to install Pulsar on Kubernetes.
 Simply copy and paste all 1-6 in step 1 and wait for a few mins to get the Pulsar service ready.
-Please Do NOT use minikube which brought me many problems.
+Please Do NOT use minikube because it brought me many problems.

 </details>